Blood pressure is like trust. It’s silent, vital to good health and if abused, it can be deadly.Frank K Sonnenberg

 Even I have faced blood pressure issues.
 It all started when I began experiencing severe headaches.
 Initially, I thought that the headache must be due to acidity, so I took fruit salts like ENO but they didn’t seem to work.
 I went to a nearby clinic to get a check-up.
 The doctor took my blood pressure as a routine check and it was 145/90.
 The doctor prescribed some drugs that would help lower my Blood Pressure.
 I knew that once I start with the medication, I’ll be dependant on them.
 I consulted my father, who even at the age of 72 is fine and dandy.
 He gave me a few methods on how to control high blood pressure which I want to share with you.

-Ways to lower blood pressure levels
+Ways to lower high blood pressure levels

 - Increase activity and exercise more